JohnGu9/react-material-components-web/README.md

 - Tabs
 - TextField

-> `Material Design 3` - Early access stage
+> `Material Design 3` - Early access stage.
+Material Design 3 is not completed yet. https://github.com/material-components/material-web/blob/main/docs/roadmap.md

-> `TextField` update its behavior like `input` in React 18.
-No onChange callback to change "value", no "value" change. https://react.dev/reference/react-dom/components/input
+> Font may not load properly.
+The way to work around is to import font file manually.
+Put `import "@fontsource/roboto";` in your own source file.
+This problem is caused by import side effect not working properly.

 > Material Design 3 is not default components for import.
 Material Design 2 would still be default for long time.
 You need to import Material Design 3 components from sub directory.
 For example `import { Button } from "rmcw/dist/components3"`

-> Font may not load properly.
-The way to work around is to import font file manually.
-Put `import "@fontsource/roboto";` in your own source file.
-This problem is caused by import side effect not working properly.

-> Material Design 3 is not completed yet. https://github.com/material-components/material-web/blob/main/docs/roadmap.md

 System Requirement:
 | Browser | Version |